 As you can see, one of the podcasting microphones performs better than the other.
 We also tested pH monitors for gardening, and we can see that one is far better than the other.
 You can learn more metrics by clicking on each tab or go into the other tools from Sellzone (especially the Listing Quality Check) to see how you can improve your own listing and boost traffic and sales.

 Sellzone lets you compare several products side-by-side.
-It then completes the comparison for all report tabs, like Google Organic, Referrals, and Display Ads.
+It then completes the comparison for all report tabs, like Amazon Organic, Google Organic, Referrals, and Shopping Ads.

-It's clear that Sellzone takes statistics seriously, considering the tool is packed with helpful bits of information and visual charts to instantly show you how well a product performs.
+It's clear that Sellzone takes statistics seriously, considering the tool is packed with helpful bits of information and visual charts to show you how well a product performs.
 We also enjoy that you don't have to be the seller of a product to run an analysis.
-Sellzone opens up all sorts of opportunities for spying on other sellers and copying tactics that work.
+Sellzone opens up many opportunities for spying on other sellers and copying tactics that work.

 Feature Analysis: Split Testing